HomeArduinoModules InterfacingWS2812 Neopixel

 Output

-The gif below shows the LEDs glowing blue with a soft fade-in and fade-out breathing effect.
+The GIF below shows the LEDs glowing blue with a soft fade-in and fade-out breathing effect.

 Color Wipe Animation